What will be the new normal?

-After joining many webinars and speaking to business owners and senior management within companies one topic of conversation have been raised repeatedly and this forms the title of my latest article.
+After joining many webinars and speaking to business owners and senior management within companies one topic of conversation has been raised repeatedly and this forms the title of my latest article.

 Does this mean that staff (or teams?) can work remotely in the future?

 Simply put, yes!!
-We are in a result driven business and if the staff are performing well then, we can accommodate staff working from home.
-That being said, the soul of work is torn away and I much prefer working in the office; my staff feel the same way.
-Whist I can save 3 hours travel time out of my day, the energy, buzz and collaboration are something that is hard to replicate in video calls.
+We are in a result-driven business and if the staff is performing well then, we can accommodate staff working from home.
+That being said, the soul of work is torn away and I much prefer working in the office; my staff feels the same way.
+Whist I can save 3 hours of travel time out of my day, the energy, buzz, and collaboration are something that is hard to replicate in video calls.